LinearBoost/linearboost-classifier/README.md

 Future Developments
 -----------------------------
 These are not supported in this current version, but are in the future plans:
-- Adding a custom loss function
-- Supporting class weights
-- A replacement for scaling
 - Supporting categorical variables
 - Adding regression